luiscuellar31/openscp/README.md

 We welcome contributions from the community.
 Please read `CONTRIBUTING.md` for the workflow, branch strategy, and standards.

-> Note for contributors: Please open pull requests against the `development` branch.
+> Note for contributors: Please open pull requests against the `dev` branch.
 > The `main` branch is reserved for stable releases.

 ---